appuio/docs/services/webserver/webserver.rst

 Now that we have an ImageStream for pushing to and a Gitlab CI configuration that pushes to that stream, we need to tell APPUiO what it should actually do with those incoming image pushes.
 This can be achieved by creating a **DeploymentConfig (DC)**, specifying the respective image tag as a source for a deployment.

-Before we go on, we want to make sure that we have deployed to each environment **at least once**.
+Before we go on, we want to make sure that we have pushed to each environment **at least once**.
 This creates the respective tag in the ImageStream and allows us to easily create DeploymentConfigs in the next section.

 Creating DeploymentConfigs